Agentopians/WeAi/TECHNICAL_DESIGN.md

 6. **$EDIT Token Distribution**: Rewards in $EDIT are distributed to contributors based on their roles and contributions, managed by smart contracts.
 7. **Governance Interactions**: $EDIT holders can participate in governance processes through the web interface, interacting with governance smart contracts.
 8. **$EDIT - ETH Swapping & Restaking**: Mechanisms for swapping $EDIT to ETH and restaking ETH will be implemented, potentially through smart contracts and integrated into the web interface.
+9. **Verifiability Checks (Future)**:  In future iterations, verifiable checks and potentially AVS verification steps may be integrated into the data flow to enhance transparency and trust.

 ## Integration Points